Stop the Bleed

 Background

-The participants of the Hartford Consensus concluded that by providing first responders (law enforcement) and civilian bystanders the skills and basic tools to stop uncontrolled bleeding in an emergency situation, lives would be saved.
-The first responder program has received very good response and is widely being used across the country.
-The next step is to focus on needs of civilian bystanders.
+The participants of the Hartford Consensus concluded that by providing first responders (law enforcement) and civilian bystanders with the skills and basic tools to stop uncontrolled bleeding in an emergency, lives would be saved.
+The first responder program has received a very good response and is widely being used across the country.
+The next step is to focus on the needs of civilian bystanders.

 The American College of Surgeons Committee on Trauma is leading the effort to save lives by teaching the civilian population to provide vital initial response to stop uncontrolled bleeding in emergency situations.
-This will be accomplished by the development of a comprehensive and sustainable bleeding control education and information program targeted to civilians that will inform, educate and empower the 300+million citizens of the United States.
+This will be accomplished by developing a comprehensive, sustainable bleeding control education and information program targeted to civilians that will inform, educate, and empower the 300+ million citizens of the United States.